wacncontent/CustomizeTool/output/articles/active-directory/active-directory-passwords-getting-started.md

 Now that Password Writeback has been enabled, you can test that it works by resetting the password of a user whose account has been synchronized into your cloud tenant.

 #### To verify Password Writeback is working properly
-1. Navigate to [https://passwordreset.microsoftonline.com](https://passwordreset.microsoftonline.com) or go to any organizational ID login screen and click the **Can’t access your account?** link.
+1. Navigate to [https://passwordreset.microsoftonline.com](https://passwordreset.microsoftonline.com) or go to any organizational ID login screen and click the **Can't access your account?** link.

     ![][029]